Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 #### Listener

 Configure listener properties for client, external, interbroker and controller.
-If Kraft is disabled, controller listener properties does not need to be configured.
+If Kraft is disabled, controller listener properties do not need to be configured.

     listeners: <--- Listener section
       client: <--- Client